 Research investigating the relationship between pain and poor sleep reveals that individuals with poor sleep are more at risk for developing pain than their well-rested counterparts.
 Chronic sleep deprivation, or troubled sleep – characterized by difficulty falling asleep or frequent awakenings – is a form of stress.
 Stress triggers the hypothalamic-pituitary-adrenal axis, the body’s stress response, to kick into high alert.
 When the HPA axis is activated, a cascade of events take place, resulting in elevated cortisol levels.
 Chronically elevated cortisol levels can wreak havoc on body tissue and increase systemic inflammation, further disturbing the body’s HPA function which is linked to the onset of chronic pain.

 The takeaway: sleep matters!

 We need to consider sleep as one factor among many, including diet, physical activity, etc. that contribute toward quality of life.
 One researcher characterized sleep as “a natural muscle relaxation agent” (Kaila-Kangas, 2006), and that description could not be more spot on.
 So what can you do to form better sleep habits?
 Establish a pre-bedtime routine like avoiding caffeinated drinks several hours before bed, turning off the TV, closing the laptops, and laying aside the smartphones.
 Create a sleep-friendly environment with blackout drapes, white noise machines, and cooler temperatures.
 Prioritize quality sleep the way you would a healthier diet or a more active lifestyle.
 Give it a shot and share your secrets to success in the comments below!

-Contact Oahu Spine and Rehab at 808-488-5555 to get your body back in tip-top shape!
+Contact Oahu Spine and Rehab hawaii pain management at 808-488-5555 to get your body back in tip-top shape!
 Many patients benefit from a combination of rest and OSR’s holistic and integrated physical medicine care.
 Ask for Sara in the PT Department of OSR’s Kailua office and check out the offer below!